Noaemien/mindhive/EPFL/Bachelor/SC - BA4/CS-202 - Computer Systems/Notions/The Process Abstraction.md

   - process
   - Processes
 ---
-Abstraction provides an interface to application programmers that separates policy from mechanism.
+2Abstraction provides an interface to application programmers that separates policy from mechanism.
 It does this by:
 - hiding unwanted properties
 - adding new capabilities